fperez/fernandoperez.org/code/indefero_dreamhost.md

 I looked around quite a bit, and InDefero seemed to fit the bill best.
-The various \*Forge alternatives are enormous beasts, from what I found online Trac\'s git support may still be a bit flaky (I found discouraging comments about the plugin), Redmine looks neat but it requires a full Rails stack, which I\'m not really interested in getting into, and gitosis may be just a tad too bare bones for what I wanted.
+The various \*Forge alternatives are enormous beasts, from what I found online Trac's git support may still be a bit flaky (I found discouraging comments about the plugin), Redmine looks neat but it requires a full Rails stack, which I'm not really interested in getting into, and gitosis may be just a tad too bare bones for what I wanted.
 But InDefero kept appearing as a good balance of the above, so I decided to give it a try.
-I\'d summarize it as a lightweight, google-code-like project management system whose git backend design is inspired by gitosis.
-It also supports Hg and SVN backends, though I\'m not interested in those and won\'t discuss their configuration here (I turned them off).
+I'd summarize it as a lightweight, google-code-like project management system whose git backend design is inspired by gitosis.
+It also supports Hg and SVN backends, though I'm not interested in those and won't discuss their configuration here (I turned them off).

 So far I have been very satisfied in that I think it does precisely what I need.
-There are one or two minor things I\'d like to have that I miss from Trac, but in the end they are all sugar I can live without, since they involve git history and log manipulations I can easily do with a local client.
+There are one or two minor things I'd like to have that I miss from Trac, but in the end they are all sugar I can live without, since they involve git history and log manipulations I can easily do with a local client.

-The one thing that wasn\'t too easy was the installation: the documentation isn\'t the best, the installation instructions are scattered across various documents, and a number of key steps are not explained at all (not even mentioned), so it took me a fair amount of time to get the whole thing working.
+The one thing that wasn't too easy was the installation: the documentation isn't the best, the installation instructions are scattered across various documents, and a number of key steps are not explained at all (not even mentioned), so it took me a fair amount of time to get the whole thing working.
 I am putting together these notes